 SETU Waterford provides a huge range of support for research staff, ranging from help finding funding, to professional development, to guidance for new staff.
 There is a wealth of support available to you, whether you’ve just arrived and want to find your way around, need help to apply for or managing grants, want to get in touch with other researchers, or are thinking about the next step in your career.

 Making connections with other researchers, whether professionally or socially, is an invaluable opportunity while at SETU Waterford but it may not be easy if you're working on your own, or just within your group, focusing on your specific area of research.
 The university offers a range of mechanisms to help you make these connections both within and outside your department.

 getting to meet other researchers at orientation and other organised events

-The Institute coordinates a number of events throughout the year, aimed at researchers of all stages.
-From those just joining us on their career path, to those who are already seasoned researchers and are further developing their expertise.
+The university coordinates a number of events throughout the year, aimed at researchers of all stages.
+From those just joining us on their career path to those who are already seasoned researchers and are further developing their expertise.
 Events cover a range of ambitions starting with orientation and developing outwards to skill development and light-hearted sessions that allow researchers to get to know each other and their work.
 Some of the event categories are outlined below (for more details, please click on any of the events categories listed):